pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_ident_opt_s-seq.md

 - (todo) can we support this const aliasing blocking statement?
 WhileStatement
-- (todo) do we want to support Literal as expression statement in free loops?
+- (todo) do we want to support ObjectExpression as expression statement in free loops?
-- (todo) regular property access of an ident feels tricky;

 ## Globals